sisidovski/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 There are two proposals for APIs where information about ad impressions and conversions stays inside the browser, and which only offer carefully controlled, privacy-safe ways for that information to get back to advertisers.
 This controlled, privacy-safe reporting is done in a way that does not enable linking of identities across sites or collection of user browsing history:

-* [Click Through Conversion Measurement Event-Level](https://github.com/csharrison/conversion-measurement-api) allows advertisers to determine which ad clicks later turned into conversions.
-(API name suggestions welcome!)
+* [Attribution Reporting](https://github.com/csharrison/conversion-measurement-api) allows advertisers to determine which ad clicks later turned into conversions.
 * [Aggregated Reporting](https://github.com/csharrison/aggregate-reporting-api) aggregates browsing data for multiple sites and multiple users in a single report, while preserving privacy by only allowing aggregate reporting on things that a lot of different people did.

 Other companies have been investigating similar ideas, such as Facebook's [Cross-Browser Anonymous Conversion Reporting](https://github.com/w3c/web-advertising/blob/master/cross-browser-anonymous-conversion-reporting.md), Apple's [Ad Click Attribution API](https://webkit.org/blog/8943/privacy-preserving-ad-click-attribution-for-the-web/) and Brave's [ad conversion attribution](https://github.com/brave/brave-browser/issues/6536).